The 6 most famous Thai street food

 |Selling food along the street|

-One of those Things Typically Thai is Thai food.
+One of those Things Typically Thai is Thai street food.
 Thailand is famous for its delicious food and food is a big part of the way of life in Thailand and of Thai culture.
 You will find places to eat almost everywhere and if Thai are not eating they probably think about eating or buying food.
 So yes when on holiday you should at least try Thai food.
 But be a little bit careful.
 Some Thai food can be very spicy and some food has ingredients that might not be safe to eat if you are not used to it (like Pla ra).

 A few other things about Thai food, many Thai dishes are promoted as typically Thai but in reality origin from India or China.
 And Thai food is promoted as delicious & healthy but the latter is not always true.
 In the Thai kitchen a lot of sugar and fish sauce (replacement for salt) is used.
 And the farmer growing the vegetables are very easy in the use of pesticides, also the one's that are worldwide forbidden to use.
 And be careful where to eat as not all street-side places take food-safety in high regards.